Fatjon-Gash1/n8n-nodes-shopware/README.md

 ## Version history

+* 0.1.0-alpha — Pre-release with basic support for product, customer, and order resources.
+* 1.0.0 - Initial release with full support for product resource.
+* 1.1.0 - Minor release with full support for product and customer resource.
-* 0.1.0 — Initial release with support for Products, Orders, and Customers.
+* 1.2.0 - Minor release with full support for product, customer, and order resources.
+* 1.2.1 - Patch release with fixes for order creation using node created customers.
+* 1.3.0 - Minor release with ample filters for all resources.
+* 1.3.1 - Patch release with base unit testing for all resources.